vishvaa-vsk/harvesthub-pest-backend/README.md

 1. Create a Firebase project at https://console.firebase.google.com
 2. Enable Firestore Database
 3. Generate a service account key
-4. Save it as `app/firebase-key.json` in the app directory
+4. Save it as `app/firebase-key.json`

 ### 4. Add Your Model